What happens if you don’t use your credit card?

 Using credit responsibly can help you build credit.
 But if your credit card is closed due to inactivity or you close it yourself, it could impact your credit scores in the following ways:

-- By increasing your credit utilization ratio: Your credit utilization ratio measures how much of your credit you’re using compared to your available credit.
-The Consumer Financial Protection Bureau recommends keeping your credit utilization ratio below 30%.
-Closing a credit card account could lower your total available credit, which in turn would raise your credit utilization ratio.
+• By increasing your credit utilization ratio: Your credit utilization ratio measures how much of your credit you’re using compared to your available credit.
+The Consumer Financial Protection Bureau (CFPB) recommends keeping your credit utilization ratio below 30%.
+Closing a credit card account could lower your total available credit and raise your credit utilization ratio.

 How to keep your credit card account active

-If you want to keep your credit card account active, you could use it to make small purchases or pay for a subscription service, and then pay off the balance each month.
-You may even set up autopay for the card so that you won’t need to worry about missing a payment.
+If you want to keep your credit card account active, you could use it to make small purchases or pay for a subscription service and then pay off the balance each month.
+You can even set up autopay for the card so you won’t need to worry about missing a payment.

 Consistent positive payment activity like this will usually be reported to the credit bureaus each month.
 And that can help your credit scores.

-Credit card inactivity could have negative effects on your credit scores, but you can evaluate your cards and make a plan for how to keep them active if you decide to keep the accounts open.
+Credit card inactivity could negatively affect your credit scores, but you can evaluate your cards and make a plan for how to keep them active if you decide to keep the accounts open.